janul/chapter10-review/chapter10.md

 amount of diligence with regard to the handling of shared PII.
 The RP should adopt best practices for data security.

-* Level of control: The person wants to update, remove or otherwise direct the use of their data.
+* Level of control (LOC): The person wants to update, remove or otherwise direct the use of their data.
 Today people are demanding control of their data as a human right.
 However, within an ecosystem, the concept of data ownership gets murky fast, as a person can't necessarily demand the removal for their personal